Defense Secretary Mattis Will Send Some 800 U.S. Troops To Border With Mexico

 The troops are part of a security operation that is expected to be up and running by Tuesday.
 This week, members of the caravan were making their way through a border crossing in southern Mexico, crossing from Guatemala into Ciudad Hidalgo in the state of Chiapas near the Pacific coast — roughly 1,100 miles from the U.S. border, via the most direct route to Brownsville, Texas.

-The service personnel sent by the Pentagon will be a mix of active-duty or Reserve troops, Bowman adds.
+The service personnel expected to be sent by the Pentagon will be a mix of active-duty or Reserve troops, Bowman adds.

 Immigration and customs agents in the area have already been bolstered by some 2,100 National Guard troops, as the Trump administration has made it a priority to prevent people from illegally entering the U.S.